canonical/terraform-provider-maas/docs/data-sources/subnet.md

 - `cidr` (String) The subnet CIDR.

+### Optional

+- `active_discovery` (Boolean) Boolean value that indicates if MAAS should detect machines on the network by actively probing for devices.
+Defaults to `true`.
+- `managed` (Boolean) Boolean value that indicates if MAAS should manage address reservations and static routing.
+Defaults to `true`.

 ### Read-Only

 - `allow_dns` (Boolean) Boolean value that indicates if the MAAS DNS resolution is enabled for this subnet.